abizermamnoon/webworkers-typescript-react/README.md

 **<u>React Frontend</u>**
 How to Start?

-Latest version of web app is on the branch heatmap Fork branch heatmap
+Latest version of web app is on the branch heatmap :

+* Fork branch heatmap
-Npm install
+* Npm install
-npm start - localhost:3030
+* npm start - localhost:3030

-Also start flask backend in separate repository
+Also start flask backend in separate repository.
+Latest version of flask backend is in the heatmap branch

 ## **<u>Upload File</u>**
 1) Choose a file or multiple files: